fhamborg/NewsMTSC/README.md

 which contains detailed results, including evaluation performance, of all experiments.
 By using `createoverview.py`, you can export this summary into an Excel spreadsheet.

+# Support
+If you have questions on how to use NewsMTSC or its library, please create a new [issue](https://github.com/fhamborg/NewsMTSC/issues) on GitHub.
+Please understand that we are not able to provide individual support via email.
+We think that help is more valuable if it is shared publicly so that more people can benefit from it.

 # Acknowledgements
 This repository is in part based on [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).
 We thank Song et al. for making their excellent repository open source.